b-berry/rambling-enterprise/README.md

 Do you have an open source project that you own or contributed to that you feel particularly proud about?

-> As a content developer on the Liquid Galaxy project, I've contrubuted to a Ruby Gem created in-house to automate KML source content for our interactive plateform.
-This library calculates the necessary geospatial relationships to create geosyncronous drawn polygons and/or flight dynamics intended for Google Earth and other geodatic virtual tours.
+> As a content developer on the Liquid Galaxy project, I've contributed to a Ruby Gem created in-house to automate KML source content for our interactive platform.
+This library calculates the necessary geospatial relationships to create geosynchronous content, typically drawn shape polygons and/or flight dynamics intended for Google Earth and other geodatic virtual tours.
 >
 > [Kamelopard Ruby Gem](https://rubygems.org/gems/kamelopard/versions/0.0.16 "Ruby Gems Kamelopard Page")